e-hat/plume/README.md

 }
 ```

 This program exits with a status of `5`.
-After doing arithmetic/boolean expressions, I will add if expressions/declarations.
-Then, function calls will be added, which will probably be the most difficult.
-Note that only primitive types are currently allowed as, I have not yet added a "stack" concept to the bytecode (or the VM, for that matter).
-Also, it is impossible to reassign global variables.
-I am deciding whether or not I should be setting memory locations for global variables in bytecode or if that should be abstracted.
-These are fun problems to be considering!
+Note that only primitive types are currently allowed as I have only added very basic memory concepts to the bytecode.

 <a name="use">